-There are two types of chromatic aberrations – longitudinal and transverse.
-Longitudinal aberrations are typical only for open apertures throughout the entire field of the frame, while transverse aberrations appear at all values of the aperture, as a rule, closer to the edge of the frame.
+There are two types of chromatic aberrations - longitudinal and transverse.
+Longitudinal aberrations are typical only for open apertures throughout the entire field of the frame.
+In contrast, transverse aberrations appear at all the aperture values, as a rule, closer to the edge of the frame.
 For the longitudinal XA test, I use the Datacolor SpyderLENSCAL calibration target, and for the transverse ones, a special test.

-To reduce the effect of chromatic aberration in the optical design of lenses, elements with ultra-low dispersion are used.
+Elements with ultra-low dispersion are used to reduce chromatic aberration in the optical design of lenses.
 There are three of them.
-So, let’s see.
-On the left – longitudinal, on the right – transverse.
+So, let's see.
+On the left - longitudinal, on the right - transverse.

-Overall, the indicator is very good.
-Although we observe CA at all diaphragms, they are minimal.
-Plus, do not forget that such distortions are effectively corrected in-camera, as well as manually in any RAW converter.
+Overall, the indicator is excellent.
+Although we observe chromatic aberration at all diaphragms, they are minimal.
+Plus, do not forget that such distortions are effectively corrected in-camera and manually in any RAW converter.

 Notice how well the lens handles near-direct light.
 Not every lens can boast this behavior.